csu-devsquad-latam/aidev/README.md

 # Scenario : Customer Segmentation

-The scenario we have chosen for this exercise is the following:
+The scenario we have chosen for this tutorial exercise is the following:

 An online retailer would like to gain insights through its customers buying behaviours.
 Given a record of customers online transactions, we perform Customer Value Analysis, described by [Recency, Frequency, Monetary value](https://clevertap.com/blog/rfm-analysis/).
 These characteristics are then used to segment the customers into clusters via machine learning techniques, in this case, k-means clustering.